gotsunami/gitlab-copy/README.md

 - Add a note with a link to the new issue created in the target project
 - Use a custom link text template, like "Closed in favor or me/myotherproject#12"

-## Usage
+## Getting Started

-First, make sure you have valid GitLab account tokens for both source and destination GitLab installations.
+Here are some instructions to get started.
+First make sure you have valid GitLab account tokens for both source and destination GitLab installations.
 They are used to access GitLab resources without authentication.
 GitLab private tokens are availble in "*Profile Settings* -> *Account*".

 Now, write a `gitlab.yml` YAML config file to specify source and target projects, along with your GitLab account tokens: